Mythsabout sales are widely held but they are just a false belief or idea.

 Myth 1: Sales is a dead end career

 Many people assume sales to be a job done to get a temporary paycheck with no promotions.
 Also, many would consider sales to be that job which has no opportunities.
 This is very much a wrong interpretation.

-According to an article in Entrepreneur, “85 percent of the company leaders and entrepreneurs in America today were once salespeople.”
-They carried sample cases, made cold calls, dialed for dollars, did product demonstrations and handled objections.
+According to an article in Entrepreneur, “85% of the company leaders and entrepreneurs in America today were once salespeople.”
+They carried sample cases, made cold calls, dialled for dollars, did product demonstrations and handled objections.
 Today, they’re the majority of corporate presidents and CEOs.

 So would you still consider sales to be a dead-end?
 Maybe yes, if the end is at the very top of an organisation.

 This has to be the biggest myth about sales.
-Everyone considers that a salesperson has an amazing talent to tell lies in order to get a buying decision from their client.
+Everyone considers that a salesperson has an amazing talent to tell lies to get a buying decision from their client.

 There could be few people, among the entire sector who abide by this myth but they would be considered as a bad salesperson.
 The reason behind this is that the salesperson has failed to earn that person’s trust.
 But generalizing this myth to the entire sales sector is just not right.

 Sales, these days, revolves about creating and nurturing good business relationships.
 If you’re willing to say anything to make a sale, most potential customers will sense that and look elsewhere to have their needs met.
 Hence, not getting enough clients.
 Thus, this myth is just making the salesperson bad at sales.